Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Utah State has combined with its opponents to score more than 62.5 points just two times this season.
+- Utah State and its opponents have combined for 62.5 points -- this matchup's over/under -- just two times this year.

 - UNLV has combined with its opponents to score more than 62.5 points in one game this season.